• Products

 Parabolic SAR Strategy

 The SAR helps determine trend direction and potential reversals.
 Dot flip indicates change in trend.
 Traders can buy when SAR flips to the downside (below price) and sell when it flips upwards.
 The exit longs when SAR dots start appearing above price; exit shorts when dots emerge below.
-If the SAR moves with the trend then it helps scalpers avoid bad trades against the momentum.
+If the SAR moves with the trend, it helps scalpers avoid bad trades against the momentum.

 Let us learn about the pros & cons of scalp trading.